MarioLFB/P1CodeInstitute/README.md

 6. Color Spire: [Link](https://colorspire.com/)

 ## Features
-The page consists of two page, an anchor link to a contact area and eleven features
+The page consists of three page (Home, Sign Up and 404error), an anchor link to a contact area and twelve features

 ### Navigation Bar
 - The navigation bar exhibits complete responsiveness, transforming into a toggler (hamburger menu) when viewed on smaller screens.
 It encompasses links directing users to the Homepage, Contact section, and Sign Up page, facilitating seamless navigation throughout the webpage.